Esri/arcgis-maps-sdk-unity-samples/README.md

 ### Requirements for XR Sample Project

 * Computer running Windows (OpenXR is not supported on macOS)
-* The Unity project was created with 2021.3.24 LTS but is compatible with any version of 2021.3 LTS and also works with 2022.3 LTS
+* The Unity project was created with 2023.3.19 LTS but is compatible with any version of 2022.3 LTS
 * ArcGISMaps SDK for Unity
-* A VR Headset and the necessary software to through Desktop Mode
+* A VR Headset and the necessary software to run through Desktop Mode

 ## Features